-Excellent writing skills; ability to distill large amounts of information into concise summaries and analytic conclusions
+Excellent data management skills and ability to synthesize quantitative/qualitative research, distilling large amounts of information into concise writing, charts, and graphics

 Outstanding time management and judgment; demonstrated proficiency managing competing project priorities and adhering to timelines

-Demonstrated interest in public policy and politics and outstanding client-service ethic
+Demonstrated interest in public policy and politics and outstanding team collaboration in a newsroom-adjacent environment

 Entrepreneurial spirit; track record of helping to build new initiatives from conception to execution

 Creative thinking and resourcefulness in problem-solving

 Prodigious work ethic and spirit of generosity